You’re probably wondering if you’ll have to pay a copay when you use your coverage.

-In most cases, your providers will send a bill to Medicare for your services then sends it to your supplement.
+In most cases, your providers will send a bill to Medicare for your services and then sends it to your Supplement.
 If you owe anything, the rest gets billed to you.
 Almost all coinsurance works this way.

 If you have a copay, you’ll usually pay it at the time of your visit.
 It is very rare to see the amount change.

 Advantage Plan copays work a little differently.
 The amount you pay and when you pay is determined by your provider.
 In almost every instance, you’ll need to get a preapproval before you can have treatment.

 Once you have the preapproval, your provider will usually tell you when you own and when you’ll pay.
 If you have to pay during the time of your visit, they will let you know.

 I remember growing up, my grandmother would always take me to her doctor’s appointments.

 We are from a different country and when we first moved here she had a hard time speaking English.
 I would be the one to translate.